renovatebot/renovate/docs/usage/configuration-options.md

 For more details see the [`custom` datasource documentation](/modules/datasource/custom/).

+## customizeDashboard

+You can use the `customizeDashboard` object to customize dependency dashboard.

+Supported fields:

+- `repoProblemsHeader`: This field will replace the header of the Repository Problems in dependency dashboard issue.

 ### defaultRegistryUrlTemplate

 `registryUrl` which is used, if none is return by extraction.